unrealwork/axibase-collector/installation-on-docker.md

 > _FrameworkServlet 'dispatcher': initialization completed._

-This message indicates that initial configuration is complete.
+This message indicates that the initial configuration is complete.

 ## Validation